MassDEP's Climate Work

 Funding & support for climate preparedness & resiliency

-Financing climate related work through grant and loan programs has been an area of MassDEP focus in a variety of programs.
+Financing climate related work through grant and loan programs has been an area of MassDEP focus through a variety of programs.
 Traditional longstanding grant and loan programs have been used with the challenges of climate adaptation and mitigation in mind, and new programs have been developed to meet emerging needs.

 MassDEP staff at water treatment plant